 Design plays an important part in content marketing.
-An interesting looking site is more likely to retain the attention of visitors than something boring or simply average.
+A well-designed blog and website is more likely to retain the attention of visitors than something boring or simply average.

 Controlling Their Emotions